 Outdoors Gear, Equipment, News, Reviews, Forums, Walking Routes and More at OutdoorsMagic.com

-Perfect for hiking, walking, skiing and more - here’s our favourite hand warmers on the market this winter.
+Perfect for hiking, walking, skiing and more - here’s our favourite hand warmers on the market this winter, tested and reviewed.

 The winter months are often the best months to appreciate our unique landscapes here in the UK.
 Popular hikes that are otherwise famous for their green valleys, spiky-grey ridge lines and wildflower backdrops, become seas of white fields, snow-capped peaks and hardy winter shrubs.
 Our local walks quickly become whole new worlds to explore.

-They also open up a whole host of different technical adventures like winter mountaineering, skiing, ice climbing and more.
-Whilst exciting and rewarding, if we’re being perfectly honest, these activities can also get a bit… cold.
-And in between taking your gloves off to use your phone, have a snack or take a photo, for example, our hands are often the first to feel it.
+They also open up a whole host of different technical adventures like winter mountaineering, skiing, ie climbing and more.
+While exciting and rewarding, if we’re being perfectly honest, these activities can also get a bit… cold.
+And in between taking your gloves off to use your phone, have a snack, or take a photo; our hands are often the first to feel it.

 Related: How To Keep Warm In Winter